 The world hasn’t changed.
 In proportion to production costs and considering that it’s a mass-market product, sildenafil citrate was, when it was introduced, an expensive medication indeed.

 And rightly so.
 The incapacity to have a satisfying sex life is such a tremendous loss of quality of life that a good number of men would chose the leg if given the option to either loose a leg or that organ which rightfully is called vital.

 There are hundreds of substances, both herbal and synthetic, which can ruin a man’s capability to have an erection.
 And there are only a few substances that actually enhance male sexual function and could treat impotence.

-However, we have to be aware that male sexuality is comprised of two components: sexual plumbing (concerned with the necessities for achieving an erection), and sexual wiring (the involvement of the nervous system, including the brain).
+However, male sexuality is comprised of two components: sexual plumbing (vascular issues), and sexual wiring (the involvement the brain).

 The two functions are distinct, and in a way contrary to each other.
 There are a good number of substances that are good for the one, and bad for the other aspect of sexuality.
 Cocaine can enhance sexual desire, while at the same time obstructing penile function by shrinking the organ.

 Pfizer’s Blue, on the other hand, is good for erections, but if one ingests more than one needs, it will weaken orgasm and cause headaches.
 Men in which synthetic phosphodiesterase inhibitors cause headaches, and weak orgasms, can try Kaempferia parviflora, which is a herbal that has been shown in scientific studies to inhibit phosphodiesterase in a more subtle manner, compared to Pfizer’s Blue.